theVolary/feather/featherdoc/docs/communication.md

  - `disconnection` (tells a client that another client has disconnected from the channel)
  - `error` (sent back to the client that originated the message; the `data` property of the return object contains the error message.)

+Another very important, but potentially subtle thing to notice about our chat widget in its current form is that you could add instances of this widget on many pages of your application, and all clients across all pages would receive all of the chat messages.
+This might be desirable for some applications, but there are certainly a lot of use cases for limiting who gets what messages on a given channel.

-### Channel Groups and Invitations ###
+### Private Messages, Groups and Invitations ###
 Now how about some more complex scenarios?
+Let's refactor our chat widget to accomplish the following stated goals:
-For example, what if you wanted to limit the message propagation to only send to clients that are connected from the same page or base URL?
-Or how about if you wanted to allow two or more clients to communicate in private amongst themselves?
+ - Limit the default message propagation to only send to clients that are connected from the same page or base URL.
+ - Allow users to send private messages directly to a single other user.
+ - Allow two or more clients to communicate in private amongst themselves as an invitation-only group.

+There are two main channel-level configuration settings that enable all three scenarios.
+The simple one is `allowDirectMessaging` (defaulted to `false`), and when set to `true` will let clients send messages directly to other clients.
+These direct messages are only visible to the two clients involved (and of course the server).
+These messages are also governed by any other configuration you may have placed on the channel.
+Direct messaging comes with no inherent opt-in or opt-out process, so if you want to add an 'ignore this user' function, you'll have to implement the `message` handler on the server and track an ignore list yourself.

-The channel setting `allowGroups` lets you configure the channel to allow clients to subscribe to the channel as a whole as well as groups within the channel.
+The channel setting `allowGroups` (defaulted to false) lets you configure the channel to allow clients to create and join groups within the channel.
 The higher level channel constraints will still apply to groups (like allowed messages, etc.), but messages sent to a group will only propagate to clients that are active `members` of that group.
-This is how you could add a private messaging feature to your chat widget, as well as limit the message routing scope to a given page or URL.
+This is how you could limit the message routing scope to a given page or URL as well as implement a private group chat feature for a chat widget.

 When multiple clients have joined a group with the same name and that group has _not_ been configured as `secure`, there is no requirement for an invite step, since the clients have already explicitly stated that it's ok for other clients to communicate with them in that group.
 This will be the case for our group that's named by the current page's URL.
 In other words, the default behavior for a group is to not ask questions but to simply route messages amongst a subset of clients.